The grading scale at the Law School is as follows:

 Honors are awarded to J.D. students at graduation based on final cumulative grade point averages as follows:

 The Law School does not rank students.
 Students MUST NOT provide estimates of their class rank on resumes, in job interviews, or in any other context.
 A key on the back of the transcript provides information about the rolling percentage of students graduating with honors.

 Order of the Coif

 Membership in the national Order of the Coif organization is awarded pursuant to terms set by the national organization.
-Students are eligible for nomination for Order of the Coif upon graduation if they have earned at least 79 of the 105 credits needed for graduation in graded courses at the University of Chicago Law School.
+Students are eligible for nomination for Order of the Coif upon graduation if they have earned at least 79 of the 105 credits needed for graduation in graded courses.
 From that pool of eligible students, the top 10% at graduation are nominated for membership in the Coif.